mayaparvathy/mayaparvathy/README.md

 ## Hi there,I'm Maya 👋
-## Pursuing MSc in Econometrics & Financial Technology from CBS, CUSAT
+## Final year MSc Student at the Centre for Budget Studies, CUSAT